drewbelf/cv/index.md

 Invited Panelist.
 Roundtable on Teaching Franciscan Sources.
 Association of Franciscan Colleges and Universities Symposium.
 Siena College.
 June 20–22.

 `2023`
 "Satisfaction, Resurrection, and Justification in the *Summa halensis*."
 The Last Things in Alexander of Hales and the Early Franciscan School.
-Colegio S. Isidoro, Roma.
+Collegio SantʼIsidoro, Roma.
 May 29–30.

 "Recording Class and Inclusive Teaching."
 Diversity, Equity, and Inclusion Lecture Series.
 St. Bonaventure University.
 April 18.
 Co-presented with Alex Gillham (St. Bonaventure University).